SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 ```

-So in ModelingToolkit we can "integrate" by moving the differential to the appropriate side of the equation.
+In ModelingToolkit therefore we can "integrate" by moving the differential to the appropriate side of the equation.

 ```@example l1
 @mtkmodel Spring begin